junxit/us-congress-bills-115/metadata.md

 - 2018-10-23 — Placed on the Union Calendar, Calendar No. 772.
 - 2018-10-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-989.
 - 2018-10-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-989.
+- 2018-11-13 — Considered under suspension of the rules. (consideration: CR H9478-9479)
+- 2018-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5636.
+- 2018-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-13 — Mr. Lamborn moved to suspend the rules and pass the bill, as amended.
+- 2018-11-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9479)
+- 2018-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9479)